Arsenal on this day in history – the January files

 9 January 1915: Harry King’s third hat trick in his record breaking run as Arsenal beat Merthyr in the FA Cup.
 He scored 26 goals in 37 league games in the season.

 9 January 1926: Wolverhampton 1 Arsenal 1.
 Herbert Chapman’s first FA Cup match at Arsenal, the club finally going out in the sixth round to Swansea Town.
-The following season the club went one better and got to the final.
+The following season the club went one better and got to the final for the first time.

 9 January 1960: Rotherham 2 Arsenal 2 (FA Cup) after Arsenal were 2-0 up with 20 mins to go to an own goal and a goal by Julians.
 At Highbury the replay finished 1-1 after extra time and Rotherham won the toss in the boardroom to choose the neutral venue for the third match.
 They chose Hillsborough and went through 2-0.